PYTHIAMSTIC/login/README.md

 # Pythia Login

 Welcome to the Pythia Login repository!
 This project is designed to provide a visually appealing and secure login interface for users before they access the Pythia NFT Marketplace.
-The login screen features a 3D torus effect and integrates Web3 wallet connections powered by RainbowKit.
+The login screen features a 3D torus effect and integrates Web3 wallet connections powered by next.js, three.js, rainbowKit, and wagmi

 ## Table of Contents